genderkit/genderkit/_articles/vaginoplasty.md

 - *Penile inversion vaginoplasty*

-  In this technique, the vagina is created using material from the penis turned inside out ("inverted").
+  In the penile inversion technique, the vagina is created using material from the penis turned inside out ("inverted").

 - *Penoscrotal flap vaginoplasty*

-  In this technique, the vagina is created using material from both the penis and scrotum, and is often used if there is not enough donor material in the penis alone.
+  In the penoscrotal flap technique, the vagina is created using material from both the penis and scrotum, and is often used if there is not enough donor material in the penis alone.

 - *Cosmetic vaginoplasty*